AveryVine/averyvineWebsite/public/_blog/_posts/2019-06-07-uicollectionview-and-uicollectionviewdiffabledatasource-in-swiftui.md

 ## Wrap Up

 SwiftUI has an incredible amount of potential, and while it doesn't yet intrinsically support `UICollectionView` and the new `UICollectionViewDiffableDataSource`, we can quite easily create a wrapper around our collection to take advantage of this awesome new API.

+If you've made it this far, and want to download a version of the code, you can grab it [here]({{ "assets/uicollectionview-and-uicollectionviewdiffabledatasource-in-swiftui/MyCollectionView.swift" | absolute_url }}).

 What do you think of SwiftUI?
 Leave your comments below!